-This place was very close to our resort and we weren’t sure whether or not to go as it was vegetarian.
+This place was very close to our resort, and we weren’t sure whether or not to go as it was vegetarian.
 From what we could gather, there were a couple of dishes that could be made vegan so we thought we’d give it a go!
-There’s probably a handful of options with a few sides that you can compile to make a main meal as well.
-We ordered pad thai, garlic bread with smoky eggplant dip, smashed potatoes (pretty much potato wedges but better!), and a couple of refreshing sodas with fresh fruit, ginger and mint.
+There’s probably a handful of options with a few sides that you can compile to make the main meal as well.
+We ordered pad thai, garlic bread with smoky eggplant dip, mashed potatoes (pretty much potato wedges but better!), and a couple of refreshing sodas with fresh fruit, ginger and mint.

-Overall, we enjoyed the food, atmosphere and the view.
+Overall, we enjoyed the food, the atmosphere and the view.
 I’m just not sure if we would go the second time as there wasn’t enough choice for us.
-But all in all, it was nice.
+But all in all, it was excellent.

 This is the breakdown of the food that we ordered on all of our visits: Traditional Thai iced tea with cashew milk (our favourite!), chai iced dream (also freakin’ amazing!), green hornet cooler (I could have done without this one, didn’t like the taste and wasn’t sweet at all!), TLT wrap, falafel pita, nasi campur (vegan), pad thai, hint of India (Michael’s favourite!), vegan kitchari, vegan brownie with coconut ice cream (even though the second night we were there, they couldn’t 100% tell us if it was or not so we stopped ordering it) and raw mudslide cake.

-Overall the food was nice but it wasn’t our favourite place.
-The two drinks that we ordered were very good (Thai Iced Tea and Chai Iced Dream) and the service was OK.
+Overall the food was nice, but it wasn’t our favourite place.
+The two drinks that we ordered were delicious (Thai Iced Tea and Chai Iced Dream) and the service was OK.
 Not the best in town and probably the worst during our trip.
 Which I guess doesn’t say much because their service is still much better than anything we would get back at home most of the time.